 Fortunately, there's a way out of this wilderness.
 The Employee Retirement Income Security Act of 1974 (ERISA) governs 401k plans.
 If a plan is orphaned, the U.S. Department of Labor (DOL) is responsible for protecting the assets.
 So far, they've guarded over $200 million.

 Naturally the trick is getting new sponsors and fiduciaries in place as soon as possible so you can move your assets.
 Don't wait for the DOL to contact you.
 Usually they find out about an orphaned plan when a participant in the plan tells them about it.
-You can call the Dept. of Labor's Employee Benefits Security Administration at 202-219-8776 or toll free at 866-275-7922.
+You can contact the Dept. of Labor's Employee Benefits Security Administration by calling 1-866-444-EBSA.

 Also, check with the plan administrator or your union.
 It is possible that the plan will be terminated and all of your money will be distributed to you.
 Or a new administrator may be assigned without the DOL getting involved.

 The bottom line is that your 401k account is like any other investment account.
 You need to understand 401k basics and risks and manage them if you want to protect your money.
 But if someone tries to steal your money, it's still illegal.

 Updated September 2017

 Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
 He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
 Gary shares his philosophy of money here.
 Gary is available for audio, video or print interviews.
 For more info see his media page.

 - A professionally managed 401k can grow twice as much as one that is self-managed.
 Get help optimizing yours.
 Start your free 401k analysis now.